How long is the Tummy tuck recovery?

 Tummy tuck recovery: week 4

-You can now venture out the house, but it is still not time to go shopping at the mall or go on prolonged trips!
+You can now venture out the house, but it is still not time to go running around at the mall or go on prolonged trips!
 Many patients do go back to work, provided that there are no physical demands.

 Start trying to stretch, gently.
 Don’t try to lift anything over 5 pounds.
 You should still not wear any tight garments other than the compression garment.